 Gagnon and Pick (2012) Effect of nitrogen on cellular production and release of the neurotoxin anatoxin-a in a nitrogen-fixing cyanobacterium.
 Front Microbiol 3 211 PMID: 22701451

 Do you know of a great paper that uses (±)-Anatoxin A fumarate from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area